Resource Scheduling Optimization (RSO) configuration

 Select at least one requirement or booking view for what needs to be optimized.

 If you select booking view, you can set it to Now or After.
 For example, maybe you want to optimize bookings for the next 5 days, from 2 hours on (while excluding bookings within the next 2 hours and bookings in the past).
-The current, out-of-the-box Dynamics 365 for Customer Engagement entity view filter doesn’t support this Now or After condition; RSO enabled this additional setting on top of whatever filter conditions are defined for that booking view.
+The current, out-of-the-box Dynamics 365 entity view filter doesn’t support this Now or After condition; RSO enabled this additional setting on top of whatever filter conditions are defined for that booking view.

 Optimization Range Settings is the time range where bookings can be created, updated, and deleted.